 As a pilot, Kærn embraces the art of war.
 She gained notoriety for a triptych painting depicting the Danish air-war effort in Libya, a work originally commissioned by the National History Museum that after completion was rejected by the museum.
 The official portrait of former Prime Minister Anders Fogh Rasmussen pinpointed Denmark at War at the Danish parliament.

 Simone Aaberg Kærn was named Artist of the year in Denmark In 1997 and has exhibited her aviation works at the Venice Biennale in 1999.
 In 20??, she received the Association of Danish Art Critics’ Honorary Award.
 Smiling in a Warzone won the Grand Prix at the film festival in Odense and the Full Frame Women in Leadership Award in 2006 and was nominated for an international Emmy.

-Kærn’s works are represented at the Art Museums Louisianna in Humlebæk, the Danish War Museum and at AROS in Aarhus as well as several private Collections.
+Kærn’s works are represented at the National Gallery of Denmark, the Art Museums Louisianna in Humlebæk, the Danish War Museum and at AROS in Aarhus as well as several private Collections.